emmahello/um/Xueyan Lu UM notes - Copy.md

 If they tell you that the form is enough, then ask for the fax number.
 If not, just follow what they tell you to do.
 Per Dr. Taswell, I was advised to re-simulate the patient to get replanned.
 "Two cents" is an idiom that means to share an opinion, even if it's not asked for or considered important. eg: "If I may put my two cents in, that hat doesn't do you any favors".
-How would you prefer to be addressed?/ What name would you like us to use? / I apologize for using the wrong pronoun.
-I did not mean any disrespect.

 # Plan